When Search Goes Wrong: Red-Teaming Web-Augmented Large Language Models: Experiments

 \subsection{Ablation Study}

-Finally, we conduct the ablation study to validate the contributions of each component during query generation and refinement stages.
+We conduct the ablation study to validate the contributions of each component during query generation and refinement stages.
 Two key factors affect the optimization performance and efficiency: the number of refinement rounds and the red-teaming model fine-tuning.
-To ensure the fairness of the experiment, all other experimental settings are held constant.
+To ensure fair evaluations, all other experimental settings are held constant.

-\textbf{Refinement rounds.} To investigate how the maximum rounds of optimization influence refinement performance, we vary the maximum rounds from 1 to 10 while keeping the same other settings.
-For each harmful content category, we record three metrics: the risk detection rate of the generated test cases, the total API cost (per 100 queries, in USD), and the average refinement time (in seconds).
-This allows us to analyze the trade-off between refinement effectiveness and efficiency.
+\textbf{Refinement rounds.} To investigate how the maximum rounds of optimization influence refinement performance, we vary the maximum rounds from 1 to 10 while keeping other settings the same.
+For each harmful content category, we record the risk detection rate of the generated test cases, the total API cost (per 100 queries, in USD), and the average refinement time (in seconds), to analyze the trade-off between refinement effectiveness and efficiency.
 Figure~\ref{fig:rounds_impact} illustrates the results.
 Overall, increasing the refinement rounds consistently improves risk detection rates across all categories, but at the expense of higher computational costs and longer optimization times.
 For example, harassment improves from 34.6\% to 73.8\%.
 In parallel, both optimization cost and time grow almost linearly, with harassment reaching 2.22 USD per 100 queries and 75.4 seconds per query at 10 rounds.
 Despite categories such as sexual content incurring relatively lower costs and times, all exhibit the same upward trend.
 This highlights a clear trade-off between effectiveness and efficiency in the refinement stage.